kalxas/rasdaman/doc/main/05_geo-services-guide.rst

       }
     }

-Afterwards, each file's envelope (geo domain) and its local metadata will be added to the coverage metadata under ``<slice>...</slice>`` element if coverage metadata is imported in XML format.
+Each file's envelope (geo domain) and its local metadata will be added to the coverage metadata under ``<slice>...</slice>`` element if coverage metadata is imported in XML format.
 Example of a coverage containing local metadata in XML from 2 netCDF files:

 .. hidden-code-block:: xml